log-ox/log-ox.github.io/index.md

 ## About

 The logAMS conference is a satellite event of the global LoG Conference, featuring talks, posters and networking opportunities, aiming to bring together the local community in graph machine learning and geometry.
+Please watch this space for updates!

-### Details
+## Details

 * Meet-up on November 25 and 26, 2024.
 * The event is **free** 🤑 to attend.